zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 I realized I can just use the loading icon that follows the mouse

 When text boxes have a max you can't use `setValue()` you have to actually type the characters instead

+//> update jira and obsidian for nav links

+//> comment on all getters

+//> change confirm to assert on jiras and obsidian

+//> finish comments on everything

+//> go over all jira tickets and obsidian again